Fan2Shrek/symfony-docs/templates.rst

 you're done!
 Symfony will automatically know about your new service and add the tag.

 You can now start using your filter in any Twig template.
-Optionally, execute this command to confirm that your new filter was successfully registered:
+Optionally, execute this command to confirm that your new filter was successfully registeredstatic :

 .. code-block:: terminal